canonical/ubuntu-pro-docs/update-token.rst

 Congratulations - you have successfully updated your Ubuntu Pro token!
 ----------------------------------------------------------------------

 Good job - your new Ubuntu Pro token is now attached to your Ubuntu machines.
+You may have new tools available in your updated subscription; for a list of all tools included in your subscription, run the <pro status> command again.

+If you want to learn more about any Ubuntu Pro tool, review :ref:`What is included in Ubuntu Pro? <services-overview>`_